 Men in Motion dancers:

-- Meet for 90 minutes weekly to study modern dance, hip-hop and choreography
+- Meet for about 3 hours weekly to study modern dance, hip-hop, and choreography

 - Create energetic choreography with their peers